 When to visit

 Be warned most campsites are closed over the hot season.
 Check this out before you leave.

-Insect repellent, good walking shoes (hiking boots not needed), a tyre repair kit or spare tire (mandatory!), lots of fuel, and rubbish bags if you are camping in the national park.
+For the bag, be sure to pack insect repellent, good walking shoes (hiking boots not needed), lots of fuel, and rubbish bags if you are camping in the national park.